paramsingh/paramsingh.github.io/about.md

 permalink: /about/
 ---

-I'm Param Singh, a third year Computer Science student at the National Institute of Technology, Hamirpur.
+I'm Param Singh, a fourth year Computer Science student at the National Institute of Technology, Hamirpur.
 I am interested in algorithm development, artificial intelligence, mathematical computing and competitive programming.
 I love solving problems, be they algorithmic or mathematical.
 I also